kyma-project/btp-manager/docs/user/README.md

 ### SAP BTP Service Operator

 The SAP BTP service operator is an open-source component that allows you to connect SAP BTP services to your cluster and manage them using Kubernetes-native tools.
 It is responsible for communicating with SAP Service Manager.
-The operator's resources (service instances and service bindings) come from the `services.cloud.sap.com` API group.<!--add the brackets in HP-->
+The operator's resources (service instances and service bindings) come from the `services.cloud.sap.com` API group.

 ### SAP Service Manager